ceciliabaggio/mogp_with_terms/README.md

 Lucene indexes and the DMOZ dataset are not on gitHub.

-You can rebuild the index using the Indexer code, that is in the Index directory.

 The Dataset has been published here: https://data.mendeley.com/datasets/9mpgz8z257/1

-Otherwise, please write me an email (cb@cs.uns.edu.ar) and I will be glad to send the index to you :)
+The Index to retrieve the DMOZ documents is available through the Zenodo DOI: 10.5281/zenodo.10027030

+Otherwise, you can rebuild the index using the Indexer code, that is in the Index directory.

 ---
 PyLucene 4.9.0 - Java openjdk-7-jdk -